MEXICO BASS FISHING

 It's time to dust off that ol' passport and head South to one of Mexico's finest bass fishing lakes.

-LAKE AGUAMILPA: Lake Agua Milpa, another one of the great largemouth bass lakes in Mexico, is known to have a considerable number of black bass in its waters, which means that it is one of the newer lakes.
-Although the black bass in this particular lake are numerous, their size range from 3-9 lbs.
+LAKE AGUAMILPA: Lake AguaMilpa, another one of the great largemouth bass lakes in Mexico, is known to have a considerable number of black bass in its waters, which means that it is one of the newer lakes.
+Although the black bass in this particular lake are numerous, their size range from 3-10 lbs.
 Most anglers catch from 80-100 bass per day.
 With a

 LAKE EL SALTO: One of the greatest black bass lakes in Mexico, Lake El Salto should definitely be one of the bass fishing destinations you visit when you in Mexico.
-This is one of four lakes positioned on the Western side of the Mexican coast.
-Although this particular lake is associated with the other three great black bass lakes, each one of these lakes differs in the amount of black bass that are residing in them.
+This is one of five lakes positioned on the Western side of the Mexican coast.
+Although this particular lake is associated with the other four great black bass lakes, each one of these lakes differs in the amount of black bass that are residing in them.
 The newer the lakes are, the greater the number of black bass that are present.
 However, the size of the black bass is not as large as those located in the older lakes.
 In Lake El Salto, the black bass are relatively large in size.
 With a lake record of 18 lbs 6 oz.

 SO, COME JOIN US FOR A FABULOUS AND MEMORABLE MEXICO LARGEMOUTH BASS AVENTURE OF YOUR LIFETIME. https://www. trophyfishinginmexico.com